Dum Maaro Dum (film): Reception

-Critical Reception
+Critical reception

-The film opened to mixed positive reviews globally.
+The film received mixed-to-positive reviews.

 The Times of India, which gave a three and a half rating, mentioned that "The film slags in places and needs tightening, but the lull is followed by a tangy twist in the tale, which makes up for the occasional yawn.
 Shridhar Raghavan writes a thrilling cops and robbers tale which has some quirky banter scripted by Purva Naresh.
 Add to this Goa captured in glowing colours by cinematographer Amit Roy and a peppy music score by Pritam, and director Rohan Sippy gives you a film that keeps the popcorn crackling, till the very end".

 The Filmfare gave a four-star rating stating, "Dum Maaro Dum has a taut narrative that doesn't flail till post interval.
 It keeps you engrossed through an imaginative blend of some stupendous background music, animated cinematography and simple effective storytelling.
 The characters are introduced with clarity and soon you get a very clear picture of what's going with whom.
 As for the performances Abhishek does an earnest and impressive job.
 Rana Daggubati sure has an impressive screen presence but we must wait to find out if that dead pan expression is restricted only to this film.
 Pratik looks dazed and you don't want to take your eyes off him when he is on screen.
 Bipasha looks suitably traumatised".

 Anupama Chopra of NDTV gave a two and a half star rating saying, "Dum Maaro Dum has all the ingredients of crackling entertainment.
 This is one film that should soar, but sadly it never quite takes flight.
 The problem is the writing. has some punchy dialogue-baazi and snazzy action, especially a nicely done shoot-out at a night market.
 It also features Abhishek's best performance in recent times.
 But the narrative slumps in places, the plot has loopholes and the characters just aren't convincing enough to grab you.

 Taran Adarsh of Bollywood Hungama rated the film two and a half and noted, "Film is like fast food that's high on calories, but falls short in the nutrition department.
 Yes, it's slick, stylish and well-crafted, but the fact remains that it lacks the power [in its second hour specifically] to create a dum-daar impression. however, he praised the lead performances.
 Abhishek is super in the role of a tough cop whose life undergoes a U-turn when personal tragedy strikes.
 Much of the joy comes from watching Rana Daggubati infuse believability into his character.
 He's easy on the eyes and is a complete natural when it comes to acting.
 Bipasha shines in several moments of the film.

 Daily News & Analysis gave a three-star rating saying, "With the body of a modern thriller and the soul of a 1970s masala film, the idea behind the hybridization had potential, but 'Dum Maaro Dum' falls slightly short ".
 Nevertheless, it still recommended the film.